gmdfalk/dotfiles/README.md

 these dotfiles might be for you!

 Features:
-  * Combines the best frameworks per component (vim, zsh, tmux, ...)
+  * Combines some of the best frameworks for components like bash, zsh, vim, tmux etc.
-  * Shared configuration between bash and zsh (only bash available on the server? clone the dotfiles and use bash)
+  * Shared configuration (e.g. aliases) between bash and zsh (only bash available on the server? clone the dotfiles and use bash-it)
   * Portable between OSX, Linux and Windows
   * Vim-centric key bindings
-  * Solarized colors, when possible
+  * Solarized colors, where possible

 Frameworks/Libraries:
   * zsh: [prezto](https://github.com/sorin-ionescu/prezto)/[oh-my-zsh](https://github.com/robbyrussell/oh-my-zsh)